Meet our board

 Stephanie Salter

-Stephanie is the Executive Producer & Chief Operations Officer at Hojo Studio.
-She joined the team in 2022 & leads daily operations and business development.
+Stephanie is the Executive Producer & Chief Operations Officer at Hojo Studio

-She has over 20 years experience identifying innovative creative projects in both public and private sector and extensive experience creating Multiplatform content for games and television.
+She has over 20 years experience identifying innovative creative projects in both public and private sectors and extensive experience creating Multiplatform content for games and television.

 Luella Moore